 The ambulatory curriculum at UCSD continues to grow.
+You may have the opportunity to rotate at many of UCSD's various outpatient locations.
 Available rotations include:

 - Cardiology (General and Advanced Heart Failure)